HWalker79

 And yet...

 Latest scientific discoveries have made me wonder if the 7 Day Creation was meant to be accepted as literal truth after all.
 Day One records God speaking light into existence and Big Bang Cosmologists theorise that photons were created at the moment of the Singularity stretching outwards.
 Photons are light particles[12].
 Many atheists mock the Day 4 account of Creation which states that God made the stars and sun after the formation of light.
-So, I was intrigued by the discovery of photons existing before star formation!
+So, I was intrigued by the discovery of photons existing before star formation.
 Steve Robinson (https://www.earthhistory.org.uk/) argues that a giant quasar at the centre of our galaxy was the source of light that God created on Day One and therefore the Earth was created on Day Two, with plants appearing on Day Three without the need of our Sun to give light, until it was established on Day Four.

 Radioisotope dating works by measuring the radioactive decay of an element such as Uranium 238 into its more stable daughter isotope Lead 206.
 Secular scientists conclude that it takes 4.46 billion years for half of Uranium 238 in a sample to decay to Lead 206 by emitting alpha particles, which are helium nuclei composed of two protons and two neutrons.
 This process is known as alpha decay.